sumch76/SearchDev/src/readme.md

 - If the status is invalid, the code proceeds to verify if the recipient user (toUser) exists in the database using User.findById(toUserId).
 - If the recipient user does not exist, it returns a 400 Bad Request response with the message "User not found".
 **Key Reason for This Check:**
 The status validation ensures that the user is sending a valid type of connection request (either ignoring or showing interest).
-Additionally, it ensures that the recipient user exists in the system before proceeding, which prevents sending connection requests to nonexistent users.
+Additionally, it ensures that the recipient user exists in the system before proceeding, which prevents sending connection requests to non-existent users.

 5. #### Checking for Existing Connection Requests
 ```js